Originally published: 24 March 2026

 Types of work gloves

-Different tasks require different types of gloves.
-Selecting the correct glove for the job is essential for effective protection.
+Different tasks require different glove types.
+Selecting the correct glove for the job is essential if protection is to be effective.

 General purpose gloves

-Suitable for everyday tasks, these gloves provide basic protection and grip for general site work.
+Suitable for everyday work, these gloves provide practical protection and grip for general site, handling and maintenance tasks.

 Cut-resistant gloves

-Designed for handling sharp materials such as metal or glass, helping reduce the risk of serious injuries.
+Designed for handling sharp materials such as metal, sheet material, glass or sharp-edged products, helping reduce the risk of serious hand injuries.

 Grip gloves

-Improve handling and control, commonly used in logistics, warehousing and picking environments.
+Designed to improve handling and control, often used in warehousing, logistics, picking and repetitive handling work.

 Heavy-duty gloves